sherwynds/COVID-Dash/README.md

 Special thanks to Michelle Illing for curating the color palette.

-**Note:** Please be aware that the website might take long to load on Heroku because it puts the web app to sleep when not in use.
+**Note:** The website might take long to load on Heroku because it puts the web app to sleep when not in use.
 It will load much faster locally.